gapolinario/gapolinario.github.io/_posts/2018-04-15-an-argument-for-the-clausius-theorem.markdown

 $T_2^{min}/T_1^{max}$,
 which is the smallest such ratio.
-And we know the average cannot be smaller than this minimum, hence the efficiency of this new cycle is larger than that of a Carnot cycle with the same maximal and minimal temperatures.
+And we know the average cannot be smaller than this minimum, hence the efficiency of this new cycle is smaller than that of a Carnot cycle with the same maximal and minimal temperatures.

 The efficiency of a cycle built of only adiabatic and